Georgia House threatens Delta tax break after CEO slammed new voting restrictions | NewsChannel 3-12

 “They like our public policy when we’re doing things that benefit them,” Georgia’s Republican House Speaker David Ralston said, according to The Atlanta Journal-Constitution.
 “You don’t feed a dog that bites your hand.”

-Delta officials did not immediately respond to a CNN request for comment Thursday morning on the tax measure.
+Delta officials did not immediately respond to a CNN request for comment Thursday morning.
+In an interview on CBS “This Morning,” Bastian said he wasn’t going to respond to the threat from the Georgia lawmakers and continued to condemn the law.

+“This is something that’s more than money,” he said.
+“This is about protecting the voices of our people.”

 Republicans control both chambers of the Georgia Assembly.